aregee/resultworks/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with ResultWorks.If not, see <http://www.gnu.org/licenses/>.
+    You should have received a copy of the GNU General Public License along with ResultWorks.If not, see http://www.gnu.org/licenses.

 ### 2.Requirements
-     For testing the app locally you need:
      Django==1.4
+     MySQL-python==1.2.3
      MySQL
-      MySQL-python==1.2.3

 ### 3.Deployment
    For Heroku deployment do the following :
    Make a new Dir for ResultWorks